-RD&E expense, net of grants earned, for the three months ended June 30, 2024 and 2023 were \$0.7 million and \$1.8 million, respectively, and \$3.2 million and \$4.7 million in the nine months ended June 30, 2024 and 2023, respectively.
-The decrease in RD&E is due to the timing of purchases related to specific strategic-development projects at our Semiconductor and Material and Substrate segments.
-Additionally, the prior year period included expenditures related to new product development projects at our Material and Substrate segment, which were terminated in the fourth quarter of 2023.
+RD&E expense, net of grants earned, for the three months ended June 30, 2024 December 31, 2024 and 2023 were \$0.7 million was \$0.9 million and \$1.8 million \$1.6 million, respectively, and \$3.2 million and \$4.7 million in the nine months ended June 30, 2024 and 2023, respectively.
+The decrease in RD&E is due to the timing of purchases related to specific strategic-development projects at our Thermal Processing Solutions and Semiconductor and Material and Substrate Fabrication Solutions segments.
+Additionally, the prior year period included expenditures related to new product development projects at our Material and Substrate Semiconductor Fabrication Solutions segment, which were terminated in the fourth quarter of 2023, have not recurred.
 Grants earned are immaterial in all periods presented.